Manage Workflow and the Local Optima Problem

 Good thinking?
 Not really.

-The very important Theory of Constraints (TOC), teaches us that, generally, there is just one stage in the workflow that is the limiting factor or constraint.
+The very important Theory of Constraints (TOC), teaches us that, generally, there is just one stage in managing the workflow that is the limiting factor or constraint.

 Production throughput cannot go faster than this limiting factor or constraint of the workflow .